Nats say Strasburg has nerve impingement

 "I talked to him today," manager Dusty Baker said before Tuesday's game.
 "He's feeling good.
 Whenever something happens, especially when you have a history, everybody gets a little alarmed.
 But he's not alarmed.
 He doesn't look alarmed.
 He actually looks very at ease and at peace, actually."

-Although Baker was non-committal as to whether Strasburg would be able to make his next scheduled start, general manager Mike Rizzo sounded confident.
+Although Baker was noncommittal as to whether Strasburg would be able to make his next scheduled start, general manager Mike Rizzo sounded confident.

 "He feels good," said Rizzo.
 "He's capable of getting back in the rotation on Saturday, so he should be fine."

-Although Strasburg has only made 47 starts over the past two seasons combined, he's yet to miss a turn this year.
-The 28-year-old right-hander, who signed a seven-year, $175 million contract in May of 2016, is 10-3 with a 3.25 ERA in 20 starts for the first-place Nationals.
+Although Strasburg has made only 47 starts over the past two seasons combined, he has yet to miss a turn this year.
+The 28-year-old right-hander, who signed a seven-year, $175 million contract in May 2016, is 10-3 with a 3.25 ERA in 20 starts for the first-place Nationals.